Tenants' Union board and staff

 Cass started at the Tenants' Union in 2013.
 She was previously a member of the Tenants' Union Board.
 She has a Master of Laws and a Bachelor of Law/Commerce from the University of NSW.

-Jemima Mowbray – A/Senior Policy Officer
+Jemima Mowbray – Policy and Advocacy Co-ordinator

 Jemima joined the Tenants' Union in 2014.
 Working initially in the Residential Parks team, she moved to TU policy in 2016.
 She has extensive research experience in the university sector working on projects around politics of multiculturalism, community and identity.
 Jemima has a BA and PhD from Sydney University.
 She's passionate about housing justice, is a long term renter and imagines she'll be renting for life.